 - Job level: Configure the plugin either on your freestyle project job or directly in the Jenkinsfile.
 Applies only to that job.

 The lower the level, the higher its priority.
-If you configure a Connect server host in your global settings, but override it in a particular job, the Connect host configured at the job level will be used.
+For example, if you configure a Connect server host in your global settings, but override it in a particular job, the Connect host configured at the job level will be used.

 On your Jenkins configuration page, you'll see the following options: